Skip to main content

 Before you can create a V2 Node, you need a V2 Node type.
 Node types are the templates that control how a Node deploys and runs, and they are shared across all Nodes of that type.

 Go to Build Settings > Node Types and click the Create Node Type dropdown.
 Select the V2 option.
-This creates a Node type with version: 2 set.
+This creates a Node type with version: 2 set and no config items.
 Give it a descriptive name, for example SQL Stage.

 The Node type list includes a Version column so you can distinguish V1 and V2 types at a glance.